mumme74/atto-py/README.md

 The value of the last evaluated expression in a function body is its implicit return value.

 ### Gothcha: function call:
 As each function call just graps as many arguments from the caller as it needs.
-That means if yoou forget an argument, you wont get any error messages if there are more to grap from the caller function.
+That means if you forget an argument, you wont get any error messages if there are more to grab from the caller function.
 ```
 fn multiply x, y is
     * x y